stefaniuk/link-capture-browser-extension/docs/prd.md

 - avoid embedded client secrets, static shared API keys, and extension-managed password collection
 - use Keycloak as the default first-release OpenID Connect provider, with separate realms and public client registrations for `local`, `non-production`, and `production`
 - use short-lived access tokens, with rotating refresh tokens enabled for `non-production` and `production` and full re-authentication required whenever refresh is unavailable, revoked, expired, or otherwise fails
+- request the first-release scope set `openid profile link-capture.write`
+- use the first-release audience `link-capture-api` when an audience parameter is required by the selected environment
+- store access tokens only in memory or `chrome.storage.session`
+- persist refresh tokens only in `chrome.storage.local` for the active environment
+- never store access tokens in `chrome.storage.local` or `chrome.storage.sync`
+- never store refresh tokens in `chrome.storage.sync`
+- restore the authenticated session after browser restart by exchanging the persisted refresh token for a new access token when the refresh token remains valid
+- clear all stored tokens on explicit sign-out, active-environment change, refresh failure, and authorization-server rejection

 ### 11.5 Local Installation and Development